 The Genealogical Society of Collier County (Florida) was founded in 1984 and is dedicated to the researching and recording of family histories, teaching, and assisting researchers.
 On June 18, 2007 the Society filed articles of incorporation with the State of Florida as a non-profit corporation and is now the Genealogical Society of Collier County, Inc. and a 501(c)(3), non-profit, federal tax-exempt organization.
 We are members of the National Genealogical Society and the Federation of Genealogical Societies.
-Unless otherwise announced, regular meetings are held on the second Tuesday of each month at 7:00 P.M. in Moss Hall at Moorings Presbyterian Church, 791 Harbour Drive, Naples.
+Unless otherwise announced, regular meetings are held on the second Tuesday of each month at 7:00 P.M. in Fellowship Hall at Faith Lutheran Church, 4150 Goodlette Road, Naples.
 Visitors are welcome at our meetings and Society members are eager to assist persons new to genealogy.
 Click Here for map.

 The collection of genealogical reference books is located in the Collier County Regional Library at 650 Central Avenue, and is supported by our members both financially and through their volunteer services.
 The collection of books is exceptional and is utilized by both visitors to our area and members of other societies, as well as our own.